Modeling dependencies

 • Relationships between portfolio or program artifacts and lower-level artifacts

-• Dependencies of milestones on other artifacts
+• Dependencies from milestones to other artifacts

 ../_images/safe-linknavi.png